If you’ve attended a presentation by Michael Angelo Caruso or own one of his info products, you know that his father, Mickey, was quite a man.

 You’ll be inspired to create a similar legacy for your family by documenting life lessons for your children using the written word, such as emails and blog articles or even recording your stories in audio or video format.

-Whatever you decide, best of luck in your quest to create a positive legacy for your loved ones.
+Whatever you decide, make time now to create a positive legacy for your loved ones.
+Tweet This

 Be sure to read Michael’s blog article about fathers.